estan/mkgraph/README.md

 ### Generating Normally Distributed Points (`-n`)

-    Usage: mkgraph -n npoints,mean_x,mean_y,dev_x,dev_y\n"
+    Usage: mkgraph -n npoints,mean_x,mean_y,dev_x,dev_y

-    Generates a normally distributed cluster of points where\n"
+    Generates a normally distributed cluster of points where

-      npoints   is the number of points in the cluster,\n" mean_x    is the mean x value,\n"
+      npoints   is the number of points in the cluster, mean_x    is the mean x value,
-      mean_y    is the mean y value,\n"
+      mean_y    is the mean y value,
-      dev_x     is the standard deviation in the x direction,\n" dev_y     is the standard deviation in the y direction.\n"
+      dev_x     is the standard deviation in the x direction, dev_y     is the standard deviation in the y direction.

-    The option may be repeated to create several clusters";
+    The option may be repeated to create several clusters

 ### Generating Uniformly Distributed Points (`-u`)

-    Usage: mkgraph -u npoints,x,y,width,height\n"
+    Usage: mkgraph -u npoints,x,y,width,height

-    Generates a uniformly distributed cluster of points where\n"
+    Generates a uniformly distributed cluster of points where

-      npoints   is the number of points in the cluster,\n" x,y       is the position of the area to contain the points,\n" width     is the width of the area to contain the points,\n" height    is the height of the area to contain the points.\n"
+      npoints   is the number of points in the cluster, x,y       is the position of the area to contain the points, width     is the width of the area to contain the points, height    is the height of the area to contain the points.

-    The option may be repeated to create several clusters";
+    The option may be repeated to create several clusters

 Example
 -------